BNStanculete/UbuntuDownloader/README.md

 cmake --install application
 ```

-The executable will be then located in build/bin.
+The executable will be then located in the bin directory.
 If you want to build the documentation, first
 make sure to install the following additional prerequisites:
 - Python3 & pip
 - Doxygen